michaelhidalgo/phishtank-to-elk/README.md

-# phishtank
+# Phishtank to ELK
-A program to import phishtank dataset into elasticsearch
+A program to import Phishtank https://www.phishtank.com/ dataset into elasticsearch